babakziaei/Data-Analysis/SQL Projects/Sustainable Development and Global Warming/Global Fire Monitoring/README.md

-Goal and Problem Statement for the Second Set of SQL Commands:
+Objectives and Problem Statement for the Second Set of SQL Commands:

 Problem Statement: The primary problem these commands aim to solve is the lack of unique identifiers and relationships between the "observation" and "location" tables.
 Unique identifiers are needed to efficiently query and manage data, while relationships between tables are crucial for data integrity and consistency.
 Challenges may arise in ensuring that each row in both tables is assigned a unique identifier and that the foreign key relationship is correctly set up to ensure data integrity.

-Goal: The goal of the second set of SQL commands is to add primary key and foreign key constraints to the "observation" and "location" tables.
+Objectives: The second set of SQL commands aims to add primary key and foreign key constraints to the "observation" and "location" tables.
 Primary key columns 'location_id' and 'observation_id' are added and populated with unique identifiers for each row.
 A foreign key constraint is added to the "observation" table that references the 'location_id' in the "location" table.